-At which point I literally fell to the ground with a guttural wail that I’m told could be heard by virtually every one in the hospital.
-Less than an hour later she was being taken by ambulance from the emergency room to an in-patient treatment facility where she stayed for the eight longest days of my life.
+… at which point I fell to the ground with a guttural wail that I’m told could be heard throughout the hospital.
+An hour later, she was taken by ambulance from the ER to in-patient treatment where she stayed for the eight longest days of my life.

 Very long and tragic story short?
-She.
-Has.
-Suffered!
-Of course we both have, but her heart is broken in ways and pieces that I myself can’t begin the fathom.
-After “that night”?
-With the exception of the happiness she was feeling at her new school and the first “real smile” I’d seen on her face since even before he died (her first day of school at Bowman), my daughter could not smile.
-She’d been broken in too many ways by too many people for so many years ahead of “that night” that by the time he went and left us the way he did?
-She was just DONE.
-With smiling that is.
-And understandably so.
+My daughter has suffered!
+Of course, we both have, but her heart is broken in ways and pieces that I can’t even begin the fathom.
+After “that night”, with the exception of the pure happiness she was feeling on the first day at her new school, MY DAUGHTER COULD NOT SMILE!
+She’d been broken in too many ways by too many people to count for so many years ahead of “that night” that by the time he went and left us the way he did, she was DONE with smiling, and understandably so.

-About two weeks after “the night of the Halloween display” I was sitting in my office and I started thinking to myself, “You know what?
-Those people?
-They put SO much of themselves into those displays every season, and THIS season that display just bought your kid the smile of a lifetime!
-I wonder if anyone has really ever thanked them for pouring themselves into “strangers” the way they do?”
-At which point I made the decision to drop them a little gift and a thank you note for what they unknowingly did for my daughter.
+… at which point I made the decision to drop them a little gift and a thank you note for what they unknowingly did for my daughter.
 Not too long after that and I got a friend request on Facebook.
-IT WAS HER – “the holiday house lady!”
+IT WAS HER … “the holiday house lady!”
 Slowly but surely she’s becoming less and less of a stranger and a couple of nights ago she messaged me to let me know that they were going to do something special for Gia, which is what these videos are about.
 So, with all that being said …

 ~ Love Cat